tatianegercina/FinTech/02-Homework/07-SQL/Instructions/README.md

 * Some fraudsters hack a credit card by making several small payments (generally less than $2.00), which are typically ignored by cardholders.
 Count the transactions that are less than $2.00 per cardholder.
 Is there any evidence to suggest that a credit card has been hacked?
 Explain your rationale.

-* What are the top 5 merchants prone to being hacked using small transactions?
+* What are the top five merchants prone to being hacked using small transactions?

 * Once you have a query that can be reused, create a view for each of the previous queries.